Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

         2. Choose the region where your resource group resides.
         3. Click **OK** at the bottom of the panel.
 6. Click the **Create** button at the bottom.
 7. Return to the resource group overview.
-Refresh the resource listing until the web app deployment completes (usually takes around two minutes).
+Refresh the resource listing until the app service deployment completes (usually takes around two minutes).
-8. Click on the web service resource in your resource group.
+8. Click on the App Service resource in your resource group to load its overview panel.
-8. In the side panel, search "Application Settings" and click on the **Application Settings** result.
+8. In the left-side panel, search for "Application Settings" and click on the **Application Settings** result.
 In the new panel:
     1. Choose **2.7** for the Python version.
-    2. Choose **64-bit** for the Platforml
+    2. Choose **64-bit** for the Platform.
     3. Toggle **On** for the "Always on" setting.
-    4. In the ***App Setting***, add the following key-value pairs (recorded in your Azure Event Hub memo table):
+    4. In the **App settings** section, add the following key-value pairs (using values recorded in your Azure Event Hub memo table):

       | **Azure App Service Settings** |             |
       |------------------------|---------------------|